-When your kids leave for school in the morning, you probably make sure they have a few essentials with them: backpack, homework, etc. No matter how old your children are—preschool or high school—chances are you also send them off most days with a lunch box packed with their favorite foods.
-In the market for a new lunch box for kids?
-There are a whole lot of products to choose from, and you should factor in what types of lunches your child typically eats.
-The best lunch box for your kid will likely depend on their age and style preference, too.
+When your kids leave for school in the morning, you probably ensure they have a few essentials: backpack, homework, etc. No matter how old your children are—preschool or high school—chances are you send them off most days with a lunch box packed with their favorite foods.

-Here, the best lunch boxes for kids this school year, tested and approved by both parents and kids.
+Here are the best lunch boxes for kids this school year, tested and approved by both parents and kids.

 Best Overall: Bentgo Kids' Lunch Box